bloc-buster/mproc/README.md

 ## example run:
 - the example file from the data folder has 1000 snps and 102 individuals
+- however, it has SNPs as rows
+- change bloc.h to ROWS_R_SNPS = 1, then run
 - ./mproc/blocbuster ./data/example_102_1000.txt out.gml 0.7 102 1000 1 11 3 3 10 temp_output_files
 - (wait until all jobs have completed, then generate gml file)
 - ./mproc/blocbuster -z